Summary:

 Inquiries

-This section displays which companies have viewed the consumer's credit file during the last one to three years, depending on the reason for the inquiry and the geographical location of the applicant.
-It also shows the date when inquiries occurred.
-This helps you get a sense of the applicant's credit activity and inquiries.
-The sample credit report above shows six hard inquiries that occurred over 10-11 months.
-In general terms, consumers who accumulate a large number of inquiries over a short period of time could present an elevated level of risk.
-They're potentially getting access to additional lines of credit and possibly overextending their financial limits.
+The sample credit report above shows six hard inquiries that occurred over 10–11 months.
+Consumers who accumulate a large number of inquiries over a short period of time may potentially be getting access to additional lines of credit and possibly overextending their financial limits.

 Know your applicant.